kitloong/laravel-migrations-generator/README.md

 ### Laravel Setup

-Laravel will automatically register service provider for you.
+Laravel will automatically a register service provider for you.

 ### Lumen Setup